UOAF/project-tauntaun/live_editor/README.md

 # Project tauntaun - Live editor

 Live editor is browser based collaborative mission planning tool.
+Having python, node.js, and yarn installed is required in order to run this project locally.

 ## Usage